Pushing the limits of time beyond the Big Bang singularity: The branch cut universe: Complex conjugation of Friedmann's equations

 \subsection{Tracing back the analytically continued FLRW metric}

 Tracing back our results, the analytically continued FLRW metric stands out as

-with $r$ and $t$ representing space and time complex parameters and $k$ encoding the spatial curvature of the multi-composed universe, $k = -1, 0, 1$ for, respectively, negatively curved, flat or positively curved spatial hyper-surfaces continued to the complex plane.

-In this domain, the non-zero components of the metric tensor, expressed in terms of complex analytic and holomorphic variables, i.e., complex differentiable variables $r(t)$ and $ln^{-1}(\beta(t))$ are shown in Table (\ref{Table3})).
+with $r$ and $t$ representing space and time complex parameters and $k$ encoding the spatial curvature of the multi-composed universe, $k = -1, 0, 1$ for, respectively, negatively curved, flat or positively curved spatial hyper-surfaces analytically continued to the complex plane.
+The corresponding non-zero components of the metric tensor, expressed in terms of complex analytically continued and holomorphic variables, i.e., complex differentiable variables $r(t)$ and $\ln^{-1}[\beta(t)]$, are shown in Table (\ref{Table3})).

-The {\it analytic continued} Christoffel symbols which are different from zero are:
+The {\it analytically continued} Christoffel symbols which are different from zero are:

 The non-zero components of Einstein's mixed tensor $G^{*\mu}_{\phantom{x} \nu}$ are